Terminology

 Node

-A node is a physical (or virtual) edge device, such as a Raspberry Pi, Intel NUC, Google Coral, or any supported edge device (including Linux VMs).
+A node is a physical (or virtual) edge device, such as a Raspberry Pi, Intel NUC, Google Coral, or almost any device running compatible Linux operating systems and supports containerization.

-To add a node to a project, execute the project’s node install script directly on that node.
+To add a node to a project, execute the project’s node register script directly on that node.

-You add a node to a project by executing the project’s node install script directly on the node.
+You add a node to a project by executing the project’s node register script directly on the node.

 Installing Edgeworx Agent